• Skip to main content

 • Pour into a blender or food processor, (or just use a hand-blender in the bowl), add the milk, garlic, mustard, flour and salt, and blitz to a smooth sauce.
 Taste and adjust seasoning as required.
 Set aside.

 • For the broccoli & kale layer: take a second large, microwaveable bowl and tip in the broccoli, kale and diced onions.
-Add 2 tbsp water, cover and microwave on full power for 9-10 minutes until the broccoli is tender.
+Add 2 tablespoon water, cover and microwave on full power for 9-10 minutes until the broccoli is tender.
 Drain through a sieve or colander, squeezing out as much moisture as possible with a fork, then mash the florets into small pieces (or use a sharp knife to break them up a bit).

 • For the garlic bread crust: toast the slice of bread.
 In a mini chopper, blender or food processor, blitz the toast, nuts/seeds, garlic, parsley and olive oil together to form crumbs.